wntrblm/nox/docs/config.rst

 Nox version requirements
 ------------------------

-Nox version requirements can be specified in your ``noxfile.py`` by setting ``nox.needs_version``.
+Nox version requirements can be specified in your Noxfile by setting ``nox.needs_version``.
 If the Nox version does not satisfy the requirements, Nox exits with a friendly error message.
 For example: